EndPointCorp/end-point-blog/2015/04/08/happy-10th-birthday-git.html.md

 First, the design.
 A distributed system where all commits were objects with a SHA-1 hash to identify them and the parent commit(s).
 Locally editable history.
 Piecemeal committing thanks to the staging power of the Git index.
 Cheap and quick branching.
 Better merging.
 A commit log that was really useful.
 Implicit rename tracking.
 Easy tagging and commit naming.
 And nothing missing from other systems that I needed.

 Next, the implementation.
 Trivial setup, with no political and system administrative fuss for client or server.
-No messing with users and permissions and committer identities, just name &amp; email address like we’re all used to.
+No messing with users and permissions and committer identities, just name & email address like we’re all used to.
 An efficient wire protocol.
 Simple ssh transport for pushes and/or pulls of remote repositories, if needed.
 A single .git directory at the repository root, rather than RCS, CVS, or .svn directories scattered throughout the checkout.
 A simple .git/config configuration file.
 And speed, so much speed, even for very large repositories with lots of binary blobs.

 The speed is worth talking about more.